Feeling grown up

 Is it different from what you expected?

 In my mind everything is bright.
 Not bright in a sunshine sort of way but the colours are bright.
 I tried to increase the temperature of the image in Photoshop, to make it warmer but it wasn’t successful.
+(See final paragraph below for how I have reflected on this and how I would approach it differently in hindsight)

 What does the image communicate to the viewer?
 How?